Winning By Small Goals

 In our discussion, I realized his major limitation was his motivation to continue his exercises.
 On a more critical level, I realized that the problem was with his goals – he just wanted to walk independently (and that’s understandable)

 The goal was realistic.
 But it was too big for his current reality.
 So what did I do?
 I helped him set a smaller goal.
 A few days later, we set another small goal.
-So far, the same person that couldn’t keep up motivation has found motivation again.
+So far, the same person who couldn’t keep up with motivation has found motivation again.
 What changed?
 The size of the goal.

 The Power of Small Goals